chakch/serverless-handson/README.md

 The RssReader function read every day the aws rssFeed and save it on dynamoDB

-The function code is availaible on the package rs-reader
+The function code is availaible on the package rss-reader

 - Create the RssReaderRole: